Roger Levasa

-Lohia Roger Levasa (born May 18, 1959) is a former American football offensive lineman.
-He played in the United States Football League for the three years with the Oakland Invaders and Portland Breakers.
+Lohia Roger Levasa (born May 18, 1959) is an American former football offensive lineman.
+He played in the United States Football League (USFL) for the three years with the Oakland Invaders and Portland Breakers.
 Levasa played college football at Oregon State (1978–1981) and started 37 games during his career.
 He prepped at Long Beach Polytechnic High School.

 Levasa resides in Tualatin, Oregon, where he is associate pastor at Horizon Community Church.